 Michelle is responsible for digital solutions go-to-market across North America.
 Leveraging her experience leading businesses on Wall Street and Madison Avenue she drives innovation, helping companies leverage their data and digital assets to bring new communications options to their customers.
 From wealth and healthcare, to telco and consumer finance, she helps Broadridge clients create new opportunities for engagement that benefit both consumers and brands.
 Prior to joining Broadridge, Michelle held senior business and operations roles with a number of organizations including a depth of experience in communication strategy design and execution in omni-channel communications through her work at Foote, Cone and Belding (FCB) with companies such as United Healthcare, Bank of America, Verizon, and Citi Bank.
 She has also held production and operations roles at Kemper Investments, Zurich Financial and Deutsche Asset Management.

-Founding Partner The O Alliance, LLC and CEO of Retail Consulting Inc.
+Multi-company Board Director; Founding Partner, The O Alliance, LLC; CEO, Retail Consulting Inc.

 After a career in senior leadership with some of the world’s foremost retailers, Andrea became an early pioneer in digital commerce, and is a noted thought leader on the blurring of “bricks & clicks.”
 She is the founder of The O Alliance, LLC and CEO of Retail Consulting Inc., a global consulting practice focused on the retail, e-commerce and consumer sector.